SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Constraints/DiagramConstraints/README.md

 #Diagram Constraints Sample

-This sample demonstrate how to disable PageEditable constraint from default diagram constraints.
-DiagramConstraints allow you to enable or disable the Zoom, Briding, UndoRedo, Tooltip, UserInteraction etc.
+This sample demonstrates how to disable the PageEditable constraint from the default diagram constraints.
+The DiagramConstraints allow you to enable or disable the Zoom, Briding, UndoRedo, Tooltip, UserInteraction, and more.

 Demo: